 Card verification code check (CVC)

 The CVC (also referred to as CVV) is the three- or four-digit number printed directly on the credit card, usually on the signature strip or the front of the card.
-Radar includes a built-in rule to block any payments that fail the CVC verification check, which you can enable or disable within the Dashboard (this doesn’t affect payments where the CVC check couldn’t be performed).
+Radar includes a rule to block any payments that fail the CVC verification check, which you can enable or disable within the Dashboard (this doesn’t affect payments where the CVC check couldn’t be performed).

-CVC verification can be performed by providing the CVC value either on creation of a payment with a new card payment method, or on attachment of a new card payment method to a customer.
+You can perform CVC verification by providing the CVC value either when you create a payment with a new card payment method, or when you attach a new card payment method to a customer.
 To re-verify the CVC on a previously saved card, refer to the integration guide on CVC recollection.

 In general, only cardholders in physical possession of the card should have access to the CVC number.
 Businesses are not permitted to store the CVC number, so it’s unlikely that a fraudster can obtain this information through a computer breach.
-However, CVC verification doesn’t protect against physical theft of a card, or card information used on a compromised computer or website that isn’t secure.
+However, CVC verification doesn’t protect against the physical theft of a card, nor card information being used on a computer or website that isn’t secure.

 Address verification (AVS)

-AVS is comprised of two checks: one based on the postal code and another based on the billing street address.
-AVS checks determine whether these pieces of information match the billing address on file with the card issuer.
-Radar includes a default rule to block any payments that fail postal code verification, which you can enable or disable within the Dashboard.
+Address verification (AVS) checks two pieces of information, the postal code and the billing street address.
+AVS checks determine whether this information matches the billing address on file with the card issuer.
+Radar includes a rule to block any payments that fail postal code verification, which you can enable or disable within the Dashboard.

-These address checks can fail on legitimate payments in some situations.
-For example, a customer might enter their address incorrectly, or they move and don’t update their address with the card issuer could cause the address check to fail.
+If enabled, these address checks can fail on legitimate payments in some situations.
+For example, a customer entering their address incorrectly or moving and not updating their address with the card issuer could cause the address check to fail.